lgoirandlopez/Goirand-Lopez_NBD2023/README.md

 ```
 The initialization parameters are defined by the user :
 - spk : Numpy array (ncell,frames length).
 Binary matrix of transient calcium onsets.
 - NE : 1D-numpy array, optional (default = None).
-Network Events dates list If you already have dectected the Network Events
+Network Events dates list If you already have dectected the Network Events.
 - Framerate : Float, optional (default = None).
 The recording framerate in frame/s.
 - SliceName : String, optional (default = '').
 Name of your data.
 The default is ''.